JunoNgx/crisp-game-lib-tutorial/README.md

 The second command will navigate the terminal into the newly cloned repository folder.

 ----
-**Alternatively**: You can just download this repository directly, unzip it, and work from there.
-Or you can even get it directly from the original repository, which you should do some cleanup in `docs` because of existing games.
-TODO
+**Alternatively**: You can just [download this repository directly](https://github.com/JunoNgx/crisp-game-lib-tutorial/archive/refs/heads/master.zip), unzip it, and work from there.
+Or you can even get it directly from the original repository, after which you should do some cleanup in `docs` because of existing games.

 ----